lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

-    Here, let us force one of the atom to explore the central region of the box.
+    Here, let us force one of the atoms to explore the central region of the box.
 To do so, let us add a potential :math:`V` to one of the particle, and force it to move along the axis :math:`x`.